 Also of interest is that Apple Valley has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Apple Valley ranks among the highest in the nation.
-Of the 25-and-older adult population in Apple Valley, 44.38% have at least a bachelor's degree.
-The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.
+Apple Valley is one of the most well-educated cities in the nation.
+43.81% of adults in Apple Valley have at least a bachelor's degree.
+Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.

 The most common language spoken in Apple Valley is English.
 Other important languages spoken here include Spanish and African languages.